Emergent Manifold Separability during Reasoning in Large Language Models: Related Work

 \subsection{Internal Mechanisms of Chain-of-Thought}

 While the performance benefits of CoT are well-established, the nature of the underlying internal computation remains debated.
-One line of inquiry questions the \emph{faithfulness} of the generated reasoning, suggesting that CoT may be a post-hoc rationalization rather than the actual causal driver of the prediction \citep{turpin2023faithful,lanham2023faithfulness}.
+One line of inquiry questions the \emph{faithfulness} of the generated reasoning, suggesting that CoT may be a post-hoc rationalization rather than a faithful account of the computation that leads to the prediction \citep{turpin2023faithful,lanham2023faithfulness}.
 Smaller, distilled models may be particularly at risk of that, and it has been shown that for small models, more CoT granularity does not necessarily improve performance \citep{chen2025distill}.
-Conversely, recent interpretability work has identified a circuit within a two-layer attention-only model that plays a role in inductive reasoning \citep{elhage2021mathematical,olsson2022inductionheads}.
+On the mechanistic side, recent interpretability work has identified a circuit within a two-layer attention-only model that plays a role in inductive reasoning \citep{elhage2021mathematical,olsson2022inductionheads}.

-A growing body of recent literature focuses specifically on decoding the reasoning states directly from the latent activations. \cite{zhang2025reasoning} and \cite{afzal2025knowing} investigate the necessity of a long CoT and demonstrate that the correctness of an intermediate step is often linearly decodable long before the token is generated, suggesting that the model maintains a coherent internal truth state, and resulting in proposed early-stopping strategies.
+A growing body of recent literature focuses specifically on decoding the reasoning states directly from the latent activations. \cite{zhang2025reasoning} and \cite{afzal2025knowing} investigate the necessity of a long CoT and demonstrate that the correctness of an intermediate step is often linearly decodable long before the token is generated, suggesting that the model maintains a coherent internal truth state.
+This observation has also motivated early-stopping strategies for reasoning models.

 Our work contributes to this discourse by looking for global geometric signatures of the reasoning steps, and specifically investigates the dynamics of the geometric representation along the CoT.